 The new licensing system will come into force after a period of public consultation.
 If you would like to be kept up to date on the latest developments, please register for updates using the button below.

-If the main artery gets pierced the filler can block the hole and stop the blood flow, your lip can get what’s called necrosis leading to tissue damage and the possibility of losing the lip.
-“I’d never heard of anyone having any issues, so it never crossed my mind.
-I was completely naïve and didn’t do my research”.
+If the main artery gets pierced the filler can block the hole and stop the blood flow, your lip can get what's called necrosis leading to tissue damage and the possibility of losing the lip.
+"I'd never heard of anyone having issues, so it never crossed my mind.
+I was completely naïve and didn't do my research".

 When Alice went for corrective treatment with a consultant the filler was found at the back of her eyeball.
 The doctor said she was lucky not to go blind.
 It’s shattered her confidence and she has suffered repeated infections.